VAT

 • Beware of paying VAT that cannot be recovered.

-• Prevent VAT fraud
+• Prevent fraud

 • Qualifies for zero-rated intra-EU transactions

-Structure of a VAT Number
+Structure of a Number

 The numbers for VAT vary from country to country, but they generally, this format is followed: